 Students complete their coursework through a combination of classroom and applied practical experience.
 Most of the classes are on campus during the day.
 Part-time enrollment is available, giving students up to five years to complete the degree.

-In addition to developing a strong foundation in environmental and occupational health concerns, students can choose to focus on one of several concentrations:
+In addition to developing a strong foundation in environmental and occupational health concerns, students can choose from the following areas of emphasis:

 - Environmental Infectious Disease